 Every cell has one job

 The discipline of Bento Grid is that each cell communicates exactly one thing.
 One feature.
 One metric.
 One visual.
 The moment a cell tries to say two things, the grid collapses into noise.
-This constraint is what forces the design to be clear — you can't hide weak positioning behind a crowded card.
+This constraint demands clarity — every feature must be strong enough to stand on its own.

 Size communicates importance